Find Product

 Tell us about your fleet

-Enter your vehicle numbers, types, usage and business details in one simple, secure form.
+Enter your vehicle numbers, types, usage and business details in one quick secure form.

 We match you with providers

-Fleet insurance costs in the UK typically range from around £200 to £1,200 per vehicle per year, depending on fleet size, vehicle type, driver profile, and how the vehicles are used.
-Smaller fleets and higher-risk operations such as courier or HGV fleets usually pay more per vehicle, while larger fleets often benefit from lower rates as insurers spread risk across multiple vehicles.
+Fleet insurance costs in the UK typically range from around £200 to £1,200 per vehicle per year, depending on fleet size, vehicle type, driver profile and how the vehicles are used.
+Smaller fleets and higher-risk operations such as courier or HGV fleets pay more per vehicle, while larger fleets benefit from lower rates as insurers spread risk across more vehicles.

-For a more detailed pricing breakdown, see our guide on how much fleet insurance costs in the UK.
+For a deeper pricing breakdown, see our guide on how much fleet insurance costs in the UK.

 Why fleet insurance costs vary